Saterland Frisian language: Classification

 From a diachronical perspective, Saterland Frisian is an Emsfrisian dialect of the East Frisian language.
 Emsfrisian used to be spoken in the western half of the East Frisian peninsula and in the Ommelanden.
 The other East Frisian dialect group was the Weserfrisian, formerly spoken from the eastern half of the East Frisian peninsula to beyond the Weser.

-Synchronically speaking, Saterland Frisian is a language.
 Together with West Frisian and North Frisian it belongs to the Frisian branch of the Germanic languages.
-The three Frisian languaes evolved from Old Frisian.
-Upon the living Frisian dialects, the one spoken in Heligoland (called Halunder) is the closest to Saterland Frisian.
+The three Frisian languages evolved from Old Frisian.
+Among the living Frisian dialects, the one spoken in Heligoland (called Halunder) is the closest to Saterland Frisian.
 The closest language other than Frisian dialects is English.

-Frisian and English used to be grouped together as Anglo-Frisian languages.
-Nowadays, English, Frisian and Lower German, sometimes including Dutch, are grouped together under the label North Sea Germanic.
-Low German, which is closely related to Saterland Frisian lacks many North Sea Germanic features from the Old Saxon times on.
-In turn, Saterland Frisian had prolonged close contact with Low German.
+Frisian and English are often grouped together as Anglo-Frisian languages.
+Today, English, Frisian and Lower German, sometimes also Dutch, are grouped together under the label North Sea Germanic.
+Low German, which is closely related to Saterland Frisian, lacks many North Sea Germanic features already from the Old Saxon period onward.
+In turn, Saterland Frisian has had prolonged close contact with Low German.

 History

-Settlers from East Frisia, which left their homelands around 1100 a.D. due to natural disasters, established the Frisian language in the Saterland.
+Settlers from East Frisia, who left their homelands around 1100 AD due to natural disasters, established the Frisian language in the Saterland.
 Since the sparse population at the time of their arrival spoke Old Saxon, the Frisian language of the settlers came into close contact with Low German.